 Or if you don’t need the extras and just want a simple but smart room for the night, try the Tune Hotels.
 The chain originated in Asia, but now has five hotels in London – in Westminster, Liverpool Street, Paddington, King’s Cross and Canary Wharf.
 I’ve stayed in a couple of their hotels and they make a great place to crash if you are out exploring London, with really convenient locations (if you’re travelling on an early Eurostar the King’s Cross hotel is less than five-minutes’ walk from St Pancras station).

 There’s a simple choice of rooms between doubles or twins (with accessible versions), with or without windows.
 They make the most of the space with the basics done well – the comfortable beds are made by the same company who supply five-star hotels.
 Rooms start from £55, but they use budget airline-style pricing so you pay extra for things like wifi, TV, a hairdryer and even toiletries and towels (though if you don’t want to bring your own they’ll only cost you £2).
-Outside London, there are also Tune Hotels in Edinburgh, Newcastle, as well as in Indonesia, India and lots across Malaysia.
+Outside London, there are also Tune Hotels in Edinburgh, Newcastle and Liverpool, as well as in Indonesia, India and lots across Malaysia.

 So those are my top budget-luxe chains in London right now – have you stayed in any of them, or do you have another London favourite place to stay?

 Note: all photos courtesy of the hotels mentioned (as I forgot to take any myself), but I booked and paid for all stays myself.
 This article contains some affiliate links, where I’ll get a small commission at no extra cost to you, but I’ll only recommend products or sites I genuinely recommend and use myself – thanks.